meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

 Using the above model can help you decide if an app is likely to be useful.
 An app that is based on cognitive behavioral therapy (CBT), described next, is one that is also likely to be higher quality.

-## Tip 2: A CBT-based app may be the best choice
+## Tip 3: Try a CBT-based app, or one with at least some CBT

 Cognitive behavioral therapy (CBT) has more evidence that it reduces depression than any other psychological treatment in existence<sup>iii,iv</sup>.
 Unlike traditional talk therapy, which often tries to pinpoint past events that have *caused* depression, CBT focuses on what’s happening now in your life to *maintain* depression.